liuandy1207/Handbooks/PythonHandbook.md

 except:
   EXCEPT_CODE                # handles any exceptions
 else:
-  ELSE_CODE                  # executes when no exceptions have been raised
+  ELSE_CODE                  # executes if no exceptions have been raised
 finally:
   FINALLY_CODE               # always executes, regardless of any exceptions or lack thereof

 # Handle a specific type of exception?
 except EXCEPTION_TYPE:
   EXCEPT_CODE

+# Handle a multiple specific types of exceptions?
+except (EXCEPTION_TYPE_1, EXCEPTION_TYPE_2, ...):
+  EXCEPT_CODE

+# Ignore an exception?
+except:
+  pass

 # Raise an exception?
 raise EXCEPTION_TYPE("PRINTED_EXCEPTION_STATEMENT")